 TOPEKA – The Governor’s Council on Fitness is now accepting nominations for its annual Kansas Health Champion Awards.

-•Work that goes above and beyond what is expected to model, encourage and promote fitness
+●Work that goes beyond what is expected to model, encourage and promote a healthy lifestyle.

-“In addition to promoting effective models for increasing physical activity, nutrition and tobacco-free living for replication by organizations and communities around the state, the awards also allow us the opportunity to honor the outstanding work of one individual and one organization this year,” Candice McField, Governors Council on Fitness Awards Committee Chair, said.
-“Eligible nominees might include an outstanding volunteer, a school, a local community, a newspaper or individual reporter, a local or State policy maker or an employer, among others.”
+“In addition to promoting effective models for increasing physical activity, nutrition and tobacco-free living for replication by organizations and communities around the state, the awards also allow us the opportunity to honor the outstanding work of one individual and one organization this year,” said Jody Hoener, Awards Committee chair, Governor’s Council on Fitness.